 Reunion Island sunset © Vicente Villamon

 The island of Reunion is a tiny bit of France with a tropical twist, situated 500 miles (805km) east of Madagascar, deep in the heart of the Indian Ocean.
 Nicknamed 'l'Ile Intense', Reunion is a dramatic, mountainous paradise created and shaped by volcanoes.
-The scent of vanilla, stretches of black and white sand beaches, forest-covered peaks, rugged valleys, gushing waterfalls and an incredibly diverse and friendly population make this overseas department of France an idyllic destination.
-Reunion is first and foremost an alluring tropical island getaway, but its interesting mix of cultures and peoples adds another interesting element to the holiday.
+The scent of vanilla, stretches of black and white sand beaches, forest-covered peaks, rugged valleys, gushing waterfalls and an incredibly diverse and friendly population make this an idyllic destination.
+Reunion is first and foremost an alluring tropical island getaway, but its interesting mix of cultures and peoples adds another interesting element to the island.

-The history of the island is reflected in its people.
-The Portuguese stumbled across the unoccupied island in 1513, but it was the French that descended in 1646 and stayed put.
-French exiles and colonists, Malagasy slaves, Chinese indentured labourers, Indians and Pakistanis have subsequently created a rich melting pot of culture, as well as the island's most widely spoken language, Reunion Creole.
+The history of Reunion island is reflected in its people.
+The Portuguese stumbled across the unoccupied territory in 1513, but it was the French that descended in 1646 and really made their mark.
+French exiles and colonists, Malagasy slaves, Chinese indentured labourers, Indians and Pakistanis have subsequently created a rich melting pot of cultures, as well as contributing to the creation of the island's most widely spoken language, Reunion Creole.

 Reunion is home to one of the world's most accessible active volcanoes, Piton de la Fournaise, and has three major cirques (amphitheatre-like craters): Cilaos, Mafate and Salazie.
 This rugged topography, in many cases overgrown by lush forest, provides breathtaking scenery and world-class trekking and canyoning with many waterfalls to admire along the way.
 The interior is home to small mountain villages and rich birdlife and the lack of commercial development is refreshing.
 The island's beaches are also worth writing home about, with the black volcanic sands at Etang-Sale particularly remarkable.
 The beaches are lapped by the warm Indian Ocean and the abundance of underwater creatures makes snorkelling a delight.
 The popular St Gilles-les-Bains offers classic palm-fringed shores on a wide lagoon and Saint Leu boasts wonderful surfing.